a1143179/bloodsugarhistory/GOOGLE_OAUTH_SETUP.md

 - Check that the Client ID is not empty or contains placeholder text

 ### "redirect_uri_mismatch"
-- Verify that `http://localhost:3000/api/auth/callback` is added to your Google OAuth redirect URIs
+- Verify that `http://localhost:55556/api/auth/callback` is added to your Google OAuth redirect URIs
 - Make sure there are no extra spaces or typos
+- **Note**: The redirect URI should point to your BACKEND, not frontend

 ### "invalid_client"
 - Check that your Client Secret is correct